platformio/platformio-core/docs/librarymanager/config.rst

 **Required** | Type: ``String`` | Max.
 Length: 255

 Used for search by keyword.
-Helps make your library easier to discover without people needing to know its name.
+Helps to make your library easier to discover without people needing to know its name.

 The keyword should be lowercased, can contain a-z, digits and dash (but not start/end with them).
-A list from the keywords can be specified with separator ``,``.
+A list from the keywords can be specified with separator ``,``

 .. _libjson_version: